sredevopsorg/ghost-on-kubernetes/docs/VALKEY_SETUP.md

 ## Files Involved

-When using Valkey with the static deployment, the following files are used:
+When using Valkey with the static deployment, the following files are used (all under `deploy/base/`):

 - `01-valkey-config.yaml` - Valkey authentication credentials
 - `02-pvc.yaml` - Persistent storage for Ghost, MySQL, and Valkey data